hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Abstract

 This proposal will result in a modification to the `TokenUpdateTransaction` feature to allow the admin key to sign an update to remove itself and/or any other key (Wipe, KYC, Freeze, Pause, Supply, Fee Schedule) from a Token.
+Each key will also be able to sign an update to remove itself from the token.

 ## Motivation

 Many NFT projects require that their Token remains immutable yet many project owners have unknowingly created NFTs with keys such as Admin, Wipe, Freeze and Pause set which undermines this assumption.

-The majority of Collectors will also be unaware of the implications of having these keys set on the NFTs they have purchased.
+The majority of collectors will also be unaware of the implications of having these keys set on the NFTs they have purchased.

-For example, an NFT with a [Wipe Key](https://docs.hedera.com/guides/docs/sdks/tokens/wipe-a-token) set poses a risk to the owner that the NFT could at any point be burned even though it's not in the treasurey account.
+For example, an NFT with a [Wipe Key](https://docs.hedera.com/guides/docs/sdks/tokens/wipe-a-token) set poses a risk to the owner that the NFT could at any point be burned even though it's not in the treasury account.

 Right now there is no way to remove keys (Admin, Wipe, KYC, Freeze, Pause, Supply, Fee Schedule) from a Token.
 They can only be updated.